Tour Highlights

 Day 11 (Jan 23) – Fly back to Quito.

-Free time after arrival in Quito.
-Accommodations Hotel Rio Amazonas.* Farewell dinner.
+Accommodations Hotel Rio Amazonas.*

-Included: Breakfast, flight to Quito, accommodations, airport transfer, dinner.
+Included: Breakfast, flight to Quito, accommodations, dinner.

 Excluded: Gratuities, personal expenses.